opendocsg/slw-judgments-backfill/2015_SGCA_10/report.md

 50     The Prosecution had also relied on _Marie & Faizal_ (at para 19.032), which interprets the _dicta_ in _Ung Yoke Hooi_ as follows:

- In relation to the seizure of funds in bank accounts, the Court of Appeal in Ung Yoke Hooi v Attorney-General [2009] 3 SLR(R) 307 had commented that although section 392 of the old CPC did not require the police to inform the account holder of the seizure, this ought to be done as a matter of good governance in order to avoid causing embarrassment to the account holder.
+ In relation to the seizure of funds in bank accounts, the Court of Appeal in Ung Yoke Hooi v Attorney-General <span class="citation">[2009] 3 SLR(R) 307</span> had commented that although section 392 of the old CPC did not require the police to inform the account holder of the seizure, this ought to be done as a matter of good governance in order to avoid causing embarrassment to the account holder.
 Further, once the seizures were reported under section 392(1) of the old CPC, there was, again, no reason why the account holder could not have been informed of the same as soon as practicable.
 Whilst the same reasoning may apply to section 370 of the Code as well, as it would be good practice generally for the police to notify the account holder when an order has been made for the freezing of a bank account under section 35, as well as when the freezing of the account is reported to a Magistrate’s Court, this may not be appropriate in every case, particularly where doing so might tip off the accused or jeopardise the ongoing investigations.
 In such circumstances, a persuasive argument can be made that the notification process can , and indeed, should be delayed.

  [emphasis in original]